mohammadbutt/42_ft_printf/README.md

 |   `ll`   | 8 bytes or 64 bits   | For integer types expects `long long` or `long long int` or `int long long` argument| -9,223,372,036,854,775,808 to 9,223,372,036,854,775,807|
 |    `L`   | 16 bytes or 128 bits |For floating point types expects `long double` or `double long` argument   | |

+### General rule for precision and width.
+Precision is prioritized and appended first.
+Precision is used to calculate width and then width gets appended after.

 ### x type field
 - When minus flag is true:
   - Precision places zero `'0'` in the beginning.